 Creates a new editable document in CAD.
+Available types are 2D part, 3D part, and Pipe/Tube part.

 Open (Ctrl+O)

 Opens an existing CAD/CAM drawing for editing in a new FlashCut CAD window.
 It does not close the current drawing.